vireshas/gorq/README.md

 Check this gist for RQ internals: https://gist.github.com/vireshas/72f20fe09f5bcdfdcb0c

-You might to use it along with https://github.com/vireshas/gorq-rcvr
+You might want to use this along with: https://github.com/vireshas/gorq-rcvr